Geborgen/nordic-souls/README.md

 #### ENB

-In-game, press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle ENB, and `F7` to take a screenshot.
-These keybinds are the same for all included presets.

 Nordic Souls uses a modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796).

 If your interiors are too dark, edit `AmbientLightingIntensityInteriorDay` and `AmbientLightingIntensityInteriorNight` under the `Environment` category in the ENB menu.